 HFCs are the fastest growing greenhouse gases in much of the world, increasing at a rate of 10-15% per year.
 HFCs are factory-made gases that were once thought necessary to replace ozone-depleting substances, but today are no longer needed in most sectors, including air conditioning, refrigeration, and foam insulation.
 World leaders recognized the threat posed by the growth of HFCs in the outcome document of the Rio +20 Summit in 2012 and called for the gradual phasedown of their production and consumption.
-Several countries, led by a coalition of island States, but also including India, the EU, and the US, Canada, and Mexico, have submitted proposals to undertake such a phasedown under the Montreal Protocol.
-Support for this approach is growing rapidly.
-Well more than 100 countries have shown support, with the 54 countries of the Africa Group emerging earlier this year as strong champions.
+In total, 90 Parties, led by the Federated States of Micronesia and a coalition of island States, along with India, the EU-28, the Africa Group, and the US, Canada, and Mexico, have submitted proposals to undertake such a phasedown under the Montreal Protocol.
+Many more Parties have expressed their support, including those in the G7 and the G20.

-A fast phaseout of HFCs under the Montreal Protocol by 2020 would prevent up to 200 billion tonnes (Gt) of CO2-equivalent (CO2-eq) emissions by 2050, and avoid up to 0.5°C warming by 2100, using a treaty that requires developed countries to act first, provides implementation assistance to developing countries, and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
+A fast phaseout of HFCs under the Montreal Protocol by 2020 would prevent up to 200 billion tonnes (Gt) of CO2equivalent (CO2-eq) emissions by 2050, and avoid up to $0.5^{\circ}$ C warming by 2100, using a treaty that requires developed countries to act first, provides implementation assistance to developing countries, and has the experience and expertise to ensure that reductions are fast, effective, and efficient.
 In addition, an HFC phasedown under the Montreal Protocol would, as it has always been the case in the past, catalyze significant energy efficiency gains in air conditioning and refrigeration systems, in the range of 30 to 60%, and significantly reduce CO2 emissions.
 In India alone, over the next 15 years, the potential energy savings from improving the energy efficiency of room air conditioning is the equivalent of avoiding120 new medium-sized coal power plants.
 An HFC phasedown under the Montreal Protocol will provide a level playing field for producers and consumers in lieu of a patchwork of regional and national regulations.
 It also will build momentum for a successful climate agreement under the UNFCCC in 2015 to go into effect in 2020.